 If you discover that you used a loan scheme or other disguised remuneration scheme from 6th April 1999, you have a few options to consider:

-- Repay the loan (in money)
+- Repay the loan (in money) before the loan charge comes into effect.

-- Pay the 2019 Loan Charge when it comes due
+- Pay the 2019 Loan Charge when it comes due.

 Third-party loans made from 6th April 1999 will become taxable on 5th April 2019 – plus interest if HMRC has raised an enquiry.
 You will have until then to come to an arrangement.